chriscamacho/gles2framework/README.md

 ### chiptest (Chipmonk physics example)

-a quick example showing some balls falling on some invisible slopes
+a quick example showing some balls falling on some invisible slopes, niether the sprites or the position of the slopes are scaled depending on the display size, so the sample will look different on different platforms and is a good example of why you should use scaled sizes!

 You can pass parameters to cmake or edit CMakeLists.txt so as to NOT compile the demos, you only need compile a static library